The climate crisis is here.

 Now we must take action.

-The future of our communities, jobs, safety, health, infrastructure, and wildlife and natural habitats are at risk from coastal flooding and other impacts associated with climate change.
-We need bold, inclusive, community- and evidence-based action from policymakers at every level of government.
+The future of our communities, jobs, safety, health, infrastructure, and wildlife and natural habitats are at risk from flooding and other impacts associated with climate change.
+Since the coalition launch, R2R has moved policy at every level of government: from impacting how the US Army Corps incorporates climate hazards into projects to climate design guidelines at the local level to flood disclosure provisions for homeowners.
+We continue to call for bold, inclusive, community- and evidence-based action from policymakers at every level of government.
 We’re building a movement to make it happen.

 - Photo courtesy of the artist, Robert Stolarik.